m-thirumal/system-design/network/network.md

 ## Network security

-Place `ZERO-TRUST` in network, protect all communication channel with `TLS`.
+`BEST PRACTICE:` Place `ZERO-TRUST` in all networks, including internal “secure” networks.

+!> Use TLS everywhere for all application communication channels with everyone and everything.

 It is a best practice to operate under the zero-trust networking model where you assume that the network is always untrusted.
 Treat the internal data center network with the same